On this web page, you will find definitions of terms that we use.

 - Agile for change-driven development,

-- V-Model for test-driven development, and
+- V-Model for test-driven development,

 - Design for X for issue-driven development.